LynnLab-JNU/ngsap-playbook/README.md

 *Note:-*

     - Currenlty support centos 7/ ubuntu trusty OS based servers.
     - It requires sudoer priviledges on the local server to install the Galaxy instance.
     - It assumes that system user 'galaxy' does not exists and uid '1001' is available.
     - It assumes that port '8080' is available.
-	- After installation the selinux and firewall must be customized separately if they are active.
+    - After installation the selinux and firewall must be customized accordingly.